Tight bounds for the learning of homotopy \`a la Niyogi, Smale, and Weinberger for subsets of Euclidean spaces and of Riemannian manifolds: Subsets of the Euclidean space

 To prove Propositions \ref{prop:counterexample_set} and \ref{prop:counterexample_mfld}, we construct the set $\Su$, the manifold $\M$, and the corresponding samples in Examples~\ref{example:set} and~\ref{example:mfld}, respectively.
 Due to rescaling it suffices to construct sets of reach $\rch(\Su)=\reach=1$.

-\begin{remark} The dimension of the set in both examples will be two-dimensional.
-As mentioned in the introduction, we expect that better bounds than \eqref{equation:BoundOnR0} and \eqref{equation:BoundOnEpsilon2} can be obtained for one-dimensional sets, i.e., curves, possibly with boundary. \end{remark}
+\begin{remark} {For the proof of Proposition \ref{prop:counterexample_set}, we construct a set $\Su$ that is a subset of $\R^2$.
+For the proof of Proposition \ref{prop:counterexample_mfld}, the set $\M$ is a surface in $\R^3$.
+Incidentally, both sets are two-dimensional.} As mentioned in the introduction, we expect that better bounds than \eqref{equation:BoundOnR0} and \eqref{equation:BoundOnEpsilon2} can be obtained for one-dimensional sets {in $\R^d$ with $d \geq 2$}, i.e., curves, possibly with boundary. \end{remark}

 \begin{remark} When $\delta \geq \varepsilon$, which in Figure~\ref{fig:graphCcr} corresponds to the area above the diagonal $\delta=\varepsilon$, the same bound is optimal whether the set is assumed to be a manifold or not.
 Indeed, in this case the union of annuli $\Su$ in Example~\ref{example:set} can be replaced by a union of circles, namely the inner boundaries of the annuli.
 Thus, the bound is tight for manifolds, including one-dimensional submanifolds in $\R^2$. \end{remark}